nikitavoloboev/data/focusing/rules.md

 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
 - Less than 1 hour _News_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
-- Don't listen to music when focusing.
-Use [Noizio](http://noiz.io) and listen to train sounds.
+- Don't listen to distracting music.
+Use [Noizio](http://noiz.io) or [Pure Focus](https://open.spotify.com/user/nikitavoloboev/playlist/2mriYMEK60P7T7XtQz9pDe) playlist.
 - Sit up right always.
 Never slouch.

 ## Learn